What you need to know! 🕵️♂️

 Slashing is a punishment mechanism to improve the networks security and availability.
 A validator will be slashed when he does not behave consistently or as expected on the network, e.g. when he tries to manipulate.

 The penalty most times is a predefined percentage of the validator’s coins, which will be lost when punished.

-Slashing is expected to be implemented into Elrond Network with Phase 4.
+Slashing is expected to be implemented into MultiversX Network with Phase 4.
 Details are yet to become public.